khamidjon-khamidov/flutter_telegram_web_app/README.md

 5. Use the website url to load the webapp in telegram
 6. You can also inspect the app with Javascript logs via debugging as described [here](https://core.telegram.org/bots/webapps#testing-mini-apps)

+Here is an article on how to deploy web to Firebase and link to Telegram web app 👉 [Telegram Mini Apps](https://medium.com/@uz-dev/telegram-mini-apps-with-flutter-3656ae4b8b20)

 ## How to use